Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Accommodation

 During the Makalu Base Camp trek, you will stay in teahouses and lodges in lower villages, offering simple rooms with wooden beds, blankets, and shared bathrooms.
 As you ascend, accommodations become more basic, with fewer lodges available.
-In remote sections, camping in tents is necessary, especially near the base camp.

 Despite the simplicity, the hospitality of locals makes your stay comfortable.
 Some teahouses provide limited electricity, solar heating, and charging services for an extra fee.
 Nights in higher areas can be very cold, so carrying a warm sleeping bag is essential for a comfortable rest.